xpmatteo/auto-cca/README.md

 In the main scenario (Akragas), you play the Syracusan (bottom) while the AI plays the Carthaginian (top).

+# AI TESTS

+  - Early game
+    - The AI advances compactly -- no weird backward movements
+    - The AI advances with all units -- not only the light ones
+  - Melee
+    - Choose attacking a weak unit over a strong one
+    - Order combat to maximize potential dice

 # PROBLEMS AI

 Melee scenario: